Sunday, November 13, 2022

 Friday, June 17, 2022

-The Unexpected Discovery of a Real Oak Woodland
+The Unexpected Discovery of a Surviving High-Quality Oak Woodland

 Oak woods had seemed dull.
-Compared to prairies, savannas, or fens – these days they excite few natural areas conservationists.
+Compared to prairies, savannas, or fens – these days the woods excite few natural areas conservationists.
 The word biodiversity is currently hot; it invokes the tropical rain forest, the prairie white-fringed orchid, coral reefs - but not woods.

-For context, let’s revisit the “discovery of the prairies and savannas.
-Prairie consciousness came only in recent decades, when John Curtis, Aldo Leopold, May Watts, Robert Betz and a few others opened our eyes.
+For context, consider the re-discovery of the prairies and savannas.
+Only in recent decades did prairie impinge on public consciousness, when John Curtis, Aldo Leopold, May Watts, Robert Betz and a few others opened our eyes.
 (See Endnote 1: The Re-discovery of Nature.)
 Now we know that original prairie remnants are extremely rare and rich.
 If you’ve never had the experience, it’s worth learning to identify the plants and to perceive the structure so you can truly see one.
 An original prairie is strikingly superior in plant and animal biodiversity to degraded remnants or restorations.
 We’re learning to care for and expand remnants, but a reconstruction is nothing like an original.

 The discovery of the savanna was unexpected and yet more recent.
-Even in the 1970s, the Illinois Natural Areas Inventory essentially didn't find them, in part because they're rarer than the prairies and in part because they hadn't yet learned what to look for.
+Even in the 1970s, the Illinois Natural Areas Inventory essentially didn't find them, in part because they're rarer than the prairies and in part because no one had yet learned what to look for.
+(A good start at belatedly recognizing the savanna emerged from the 1994 North American Conference on Savannas and Barrens.)

-One of the photos that seemed impossibly rich for a woodland.
-Largely conservative and rare plants make up this turf, including yellow star-grass, robin’s-plantain, forked aster, wood pea, veiny pea, wood betony, low false bindweed, sky-blue aster, wood rush, Penn sedge, running savanna sedge, and blue-eyed grass.
+One of the photos that seemed marvelously rich for a woodland.
+Largely high-quality and rare plants make up this turf, including yellow star-grass, robin’s-plantain, forked aster, wood pea, veiny pea, wood betony, low false bindweed, sky-blue aster, wood rush, Penn sedge, running savanna sedge, and blue-eyed grass.

 (2016 photo by Dan Carter)

 Most woodlands today, if they have any quality at all, impress people who care by their dense displays of common spring ephemeral flora.
-In contrast, Army Lake Woodland has dense, diverse, rare spring, summer, and fall flora that is principally not ephemeral.
-Because of grazing or excessive shade at some point, most woodlands have lost most conservative plants - especially those of summer and fall - as well as the other biota associated with them.
+In contrast, Army Lake Woodland has a dense, diverse, rare flora throughout spring, summer, and fall.
+That it's principally not ephemeral.
+Because of grazing or excessive shade at some point, most woodlands have lost most high-quality plants - especially those of summer and fall - as well as the other biota (animals, fungi, bacteria, etc.) associated with them.
 (See Endnote 3.)

 Few heard of Dan's 2016 discovery the time.
 Further documentation and analysis was needed.
 People are busy.
 The site was supposedly secure in the ownership of the Wisconsin Department of Natural Resources (WDNR).
 But then came the bulldozers.